-A document issued by MSA which must accompany each competing vehicle to each event it competes in.
-This document identifies the vehicle and will be updated at scrutineering and stamped by the Technical Delegate.
-Failure to produce this document on request will result in a fine of R 500.00 The reference to the date of homologation must be understood as the date on which the MSA technical passport was first issued.
-The Technical Passport documents the history of the vehicle, and remains with the vehicle when sold.
+A document issued by SACCS which must accompany each competing vehicle to each event it competes in.
+This document identifies the vehicle and contains all the technical details including deviations and upgrades for the specific car.
+The onus is on the competitor to update the technical details in the document.
+The document may be updated on-line or at scrutineering and stamped by the Technical Delegate.
+Failure to produce this document on request may result in a fine of R 500.00.
+The reference to the date of the passport must be understood as the date on which the SACCS technical passport was first issued.
+The Technical Passport contains the history of the vehicle, and remains with the vehicle when sold.